Chapter 4: NumPy#

 array([1., 2., 3.])

 NumPy contains an extensive listing of methods for working with arrays… so much so that it would be impractical to list them all here.
 However, below are tables of some common and useful methods.
-It is worth browsing and being aware of them; most are worth committing to memory.
+It is worth browsing and being aware of them; many are worth committing to memory.
 If you ever find yourself needing to manipulate an array in some complex fashion, it is worth doing a quick internet search and including “NumPy” in your search.
 You will likely either find additional NumPy methods that will help or advice on how others solved a similar problem.

 Table 1 Common Methods for Generating Arrays